 Why is it so expensive to replace my timing belt?

-Example of parts that usually should be replaced in a timing belt job:
+Here are some examples of parts that usually should be replaced in a timing belt job:

 - Timing belt